orbeon/orbeon-forms-doc/release-notes/orbeon-forms-2023.1.md

 You can see the Video component in action in the [Controls form](https://demo.orbeon.com/demo/fr/orbeon/controls/new?form-version=2&fr-wizard-page=attachment-controls).

-For more information, see the [documentation](/form-runner/component/video.md).
+For more information, see the [Video component](/form-runner/component/video.md) and [Video attachment](/form-runner/component/video-attachment.md) documentation.

 ### Bulk data updates

 This new feature allows you to update multiple form data at once directly from a form's Summary page.
 This is useful for example to update the status of multiple forms at once.

-For this to work, the form author must have enabled the "Allow bulk edit" option for at least one form control in the [Control Settings dialog](/form-builder/control-settings.md).
+For this to work, the form author must have enabled the "Allow bulk edit" option for at least one form control in the ["Control Settings" dialog](/form-builder/control-settings.md).

 ![Bulk Edit](../form-runner/images/summary-bookshelf-bulk-edit.png)